FilippoCrc/FilippoCrc/README.md

 - 👋 Hi, I’m @Filippo Croce
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning AI&RO at Sapienza University
+- 🌱 I’m currently learning AI&RO at Sapienza University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on peaple that can improve me.
 - 📫 How to reach me: mai -> filippocroce39@gmail.com
 - 😄 Pronouns: he
 - ⚡ Fun fact: ...